-Chapter 1 Application of the Act to Danish and foreign ships
+Application of the act to Danish and foreign ships

 Section 1.
-The Act shall apply to Danish ships.
-However, only chapter 3, section 17 (3) and chapter 12 shall apply to ships of war and troopships.
+The act shall apply to Danish ships, including ships registered in Greenland.
+However, as regards ships of war and troopships, only part 3, section 17(3) and part 12 shall apply.

 Subsection 2.
-The Minister for Economic and Business Affairs may lay down rules regulating what objects are to be regarded as ships.
+The Minister for Business and Growth may lay down rules regulating what objects are to be regarded as ships.

 Subsection 3.
-The Minister for Economic and Business Affairs may lay down rules stipulating that the Act and the regulations issued hereunder shall apply wholly or partly to foreign ships in Danish ports, in Danish territorial waters, in the exclusive economic zones as well as in the Danish continental shelf area and fishing territory.
-In this Act, Faroese ships shall be considered equal to foreign ships.
+The Minister for Business and Growth may lay down rules stipulating that the act and the regulations issued hereunder shall apply wholly or partly to other Danish and foreign ships in Greenland ports, in Greenland territorial waters, in the exclusive economic zones as well as in the Greenland continental shelf area and fishing territory.
+In this act, Faroese ships shall be considered equal to foreign ships.